-Join Malcolm Shore for an in-depth discussion in this video Introducing Spike, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Introducing Spike, part of Learning Kali Linux.

 - [Voiceover] Nikto is a fairly simple tool…for web scanning.…It appears in the top directory…of the Vulnerability Analysis menu.…Let's take a look at it.…Nikto is used to identify which vulnerabilities exist…in the underlying web server.…Selecting Nikto presents a terminal window…and shows its various options.…I'll run Nikto against my disploitable…by typing nikto -h 10.0.2.13.…